Skip to content

 Friends at the End

-We offered support to Elaine, who contacted us for help with the tragic loss of Blue through court order in 1980, when she was 15 years old.
+We recently helped Elaine, who contacted us for help with the tragic loss of Blue through court order in 1980, when she was 15 years old.

 Elaine and Blue